Helicity controls the direction of fluxes in rotating turbulence: Abstract

 \section{Abstract}

-Turbulence sustains out-of-equilibrium fluxes that are shaped by conservation laws.
+Turbulence sustains out-of-equilibrium energy fluxes shaped by conservation laws.
 Three-dimensional flows conserve energy and sign-indefinite helicity, both being transferred to small scales.
-Here, we uncover a dual organization of energy fluxes in 3D rotating flows, shaped by helicity.
-When sufficiently-fast inertial waves interact with a large-scale 2D flow, they conserve their helicity separately by sign.
-This causes an inverse energy transfer, from 3D to 2D motions, which promotes self-organization and spectral condensation.
-In contrast, slower modes exchange helicity with modes of opposite helicity sign, similarly to non-rotating 3D turbulence.
-This generates a forward energy transfer, from the large-scale 2D flow to small 3D scales, coexisting with the inverse transfer.
-We determine analytically these bi-directional energy transfers to the 2D mean flow via a quasi-linear wave-kinetic theory.
-The theory captures the main Reynolds number and rotation rate dependence of the mean-flow amplitude in Navier-Stokes simulations from zero to infinite rotation rates.
+Yet in 3D rotating turbulence, energy is observed to flow simultaneously toward large-scale two-dimensional structures and toward small-scale three-dimensional waves.
+We uncover the origin of this dual behavior.
+When sufficiently fast inertial waves interact with a large-scale 2D flow, they conserve their helicity separately by sign, enforcing an inverse transfer of energy from 3D waves to 2D motions and promoting spectral condensation.
+Slower modes, by contrast, exchange helicity across opposite-sign sectors and thus behave as in non-rotating turbulence, driving a forward transfer from the large-scale 2D flow to small 3D scales.
+Using a mean–wave kinetic theory, we derive analytical expressions for these competing bi-directional transfers and quantitatively predict the rotation- and Reynolds-number dependence of the large-scale 2D flow in fully nonlinear simulations, unifying the picture from zero to infinite rotation.

 Inviscid invariants are expected to control out-of-equilibrium fluxes in turbulent systems.
 For example, in two dimensions, an inviscid fluid conserves energy and enstrophy (vorticity squared).
 These two sign-definite scale-related quantities are constrained to flow in opposite directions: energy to large scales and enstrophy to small scales \citep{fjortoft1953changes, kraichnan1967inertial}.
 This leads to self-organization of turbulence into large-scale structures.
 In contrast, three-dimensional turbulence conserves energy and sign-indefinite helicity (the scalar product between velocity and vorticity) \citep{kraichnan1973helical}.
 This leaves the spectral fluxes unconstrained, with a simultaneous transfer of both energy and helicity to small scales \citep{chen2003joint, DitlevsenCascades, alexakis2017helically}.